mdbct/photocrypt/README.md

     ./photocrypt

-Or if you are a terminal-lover like me, here's you can hide a text file `secret.txt` in an image `image.jpg`:
+Or if you are a terminal-lover like me, here's how you can hide a text file `secret.txt` in an image `image.jpg`:

     ./steg image.jpg secret.txt